-J K Rowling Fast Facts
+J K Rowling Fast Facts | CNN

 June 18, 2010 - Grand opening of The Wizarding World of Harry Potter at Universal Studios in Orlando.

-July 2010 - The heirs of Adrian Jacobs extend the lawsuit to include Scholastic, the American publishers of "Harry Potter and the Goblet of Fire."

-November 19, 2010 - The movie "Harry Potter and the Deathly Hallows, Part 1" opens in the UK and the United States.
-Rowling is listed as a producer.
+November 19, 2010 - The movie “Harry Potter and the Deathly Hallows, Part 1” opens in the UK and the United States.

-January 2011 - A federal judge in New York dismisses the US plagiarism case filed by the relatives of Adrian Jacobs.
+January 2011 - A federal judge in New York dismisses the US plagiarism case filed by the relatives of Jacobs.

-June 23, 2011 - Via YouTube Rowling announces a new project, a website, Pottermore.com, that will be an "online reading experience like no other" - part digital interactive playground and part e-store where the entire series will be available as e-books for the first time.
+June 23, 2011 - Via YouTube, Rowling announces a new project, Pottermore.com, that will be part digital interactive playground and part e-store where the entire Harry Potter series will be available as e-books for the first time.

-July 15, 2011 - The final movie in the series, "Harry Potter and the Deathly Hallows, Part 2," opens in the United States and the UK.
-Rowling is credited as a producer.
+July 15, 2011 - The final movie in the series, “Harry Potter and the Deathly Hallows, Part 2,” opens in the United States and the UK.

-July 2011 - The British plagiarism lawsuit filed by the relatives of Adrian Jacobs ends after the claimants fail to pay the mandated security amount.
+July 2011 - The British plagiarism lawsuit filed by the relatives of Jacobs ends after the claimants fail to pay the mandated security amount.

 November 24, 2011 - Testifies before the Leveson Inquiry regarding journalistic standards in the UK.
-In her testimony she reviews parts of her 33 page statement given November 2, where she states that some members of the British journalism community engage in, "...behaviour that is illegal, and I think unjustifiably intrusive."
+In her testimony she reviews parts of her 33-page statement given November 2, where she states that some members of the British journalism community engage in, “…behaviour that is illegal, and I think unjustifiably intrusive.”

-April 16, 2012 - Pottermore.com goes live.
-Rowling announces she's writing a Harry Potter encyclopedia with the proceeds to be donated to charity.

-May 8, 2012 - Rowling is granted the Freedom of the City of London, one of the oldest traditional ceremonies.

-September 27, 2012 - Releases a new book, "The Casual Vacancy," her first novel specifically geared toward adults.
+September 27, 2012 - A new book, “The Casual Vacancy,” her first novel specifically geared toward adults, is published.

-July 14, 2013 - In a statement to the media Rowling reveals 'The Cuckoo's Calling", a crime novel by Robert Galbraith released in April 2013, was really written by her.
+July 14, 2013 - In a statement to the media, Rowling reveals “The Cuckoo’s Calling,” a crime novel by Robert Galbraith published in April 2013, was really written by her.

-April 4, 2015 - Little, Brown and Company publishes Very Good Lives: The Fringe Benefits of Failure and the Importance of Imagination, Rowling's 2008 Harvard commencement speech in book format.

-March 8, 2016 - Rowling begins releasing a series of short stories titled "Magic in North America" on Pottermore.com.
-The four part series is released daily until March 11.
+March 8, 2016 - Rowling begins releasing a series of short stories titled “Magic in North America” on Pottermore.com.
+The four-part series is released daily until March 11.

-July 30, 2016 - The eighth installment of Harry Potter, "Harry Potter and the Cursed Child," opens as a two part play in London's West End at the Palace Theatre.
+July 30, 2016 - “Harry Potter and the Cursed Child,” opens as a two-part play in London’s West End at the Palace Theatre.
+The production goes on to open in six countries, on four continents.

+July 31, 2016 - The script for “Harry Potter and the Cursed Child” is published.

+November 18, 2016 - Rowling’s screenwriting debut, “Fantastic Beasts and Where to Find Them,” opens in theaters.